Main Street Announces New Port - GuruFocus.com

 PR Newswire

 HOUSTON, Oct.
-25, 2022 /PRNewswire/ -- Main Street Capital Corporation (NYSE: MAIN) ("Main Street") is pleased to announce that it recently completed a new portfolio investment to facilitate the recapitalization of Elgin Industries, Inc. ("Elgin" or the "Company"), a fully integrated supplier of engine and chassis components to original equipment manufacturers and the aftermarket.
-Main Street, along with its co-investors, partnered with the Company's existing owners and management team to facilitate the transaction, with Main Street funding $34.3 million in a combination of first lien, senior secured term debt and a direct equity investment.
-Main Street and one of its co-investors also provided Elgin with a revolving line of credit to support the Company's future growth initiatives and working capital needs.
+27, 2022 /PRNewswire/ -- Main Street Capital Corporation (NYSE: MAIN) ("Main Street") is pleased to announce that it recently completed a new portfolio investment in MetalForming, LLC ("MetalForming" or the "Company") to facilitate the recapitalization of the Company.
+MetalForming is the largest distributor of metal folding machines in the world, and the largest supplier of high-end architectural sheet metal machines in North America.
+MetalForming is the exclusive distributor of sophisticated European sheet metal forming, cutting, bending, and coil handling machines to the North American market.
+Main Street, along with its co-investor, partnered with a private investment group that invests in middle-market manufacturing, service and distribution businesses, MetalForming's management team and MetalForming's founder and existing owner to facilitate the transaction and provide growth capital, with Main Street funding $31.3 million in a combination of first lien, senior secured term debt and a direct equity investment.
+In addition, Main Street and its co-investor also provided MetalForming with a revolving line of credit to support the Company's future growth initiatives and working capital needs.

-Founded in 1919 and headquartered in Elgin, Illinois, Elgin is a Tier 1 supplier of engine and chassis components to leading global engine, equipment and vehicle manufacturers.
-The company also offers an extensive range of replacement components and kits for aftermarket customers worldwide.
-With over 45,000 SKU offerings, the Company provides a wide array of parts and solutions to its diverse customer base.
-For over 100 years, Elgin has supplied key engine and chassis components for a variety of vehicular equipment spanning the automotive and commercial vehicle aftermarkets and original equipment manufacturers in the automotive, commercial vehicle, powersport and industrial equipment markets.
+Founded in 1997 and headquartered in Peachtree City, Georgia, MetalForming is the exclusive North American provider of a wide array of high-quality sheet metal processing machines produced by European OEMs.
+In addition to its diverse machine portfolio, MetalForming distinguishes itself by offering comprehensive support to customers, including expert installation services, maintenance and repair services and parts support.

 Main Street (www.mainstcapital.com) is a principal investment firm that primarily provides long-term debt and equity capital to lower middle market companies and debt capital to middle market companies.
 Main Street's portfolio investments are typically made to support management buyouts, recapitalizations, growth financings, refinancings and acquisitions of companies that operate in diverse industry sectors.
 Main Street seeks to partner with entrepreneurs, business owners and management teams and generally provides "one stop" financing alternatives within its lower middle market investment strategy.
 Main Street's lower middle market companies generally have annual revenues between $10 million and $150 million.
 Main Street's middle market debt investments are made in businesses that are generally larger in size than its lower middle market portfolio companies.